 Houston Spinal Cord Injury Attorneys

-Trucking accidents, falls from heights, explosions, car accidents, and a range of other incidents can cause severe spinal cord injuries that alter the course of a person's life, resulting in profound physical, emotional, and financial challenges for survivors and their families.
-The cost of living with a catastrophic spinal cord injury like paraplegia or quadriplegia may range from $1.5 million to $4.7 million—and that is only for healthcare and living expenses.
+Trucking accidents, falls from heights, explosions, car accidents, and other serious incidents can cause spinal cord injuries that alter the course of a person’s life, creating profound physical, emotional, and financial challenges for survivors and their families.
+The cost of living with a catastrophic spinal cord injury like paraplegia or quadriplegia may range from $1.5 million to $4.7 million, and that’s only for healthcare and living expenses.

-Taking legal action is the only way to pursue the complete financial compensation you need to rebuild your life.
-It's the only way to hold at-fault parties accountable.
-Arnold & Itkin's Houston spinal cord injury lawyers are standing by to help.
+Taking legal action is the only way to pursue the complete financial compensation you need to rebuild your life and hold at-fault parties accountable.
+Arnold & Itkin’s Houston spinal cord injury lawyers are ready to help.

-People come to us during the most challenging times of their lives.
-We rise to the occasion, using our reputation, our knowledge, and our resources to find answers and seek accountability on their behalf.
-Along the way, we take care to listen and provide ongoing support.
-We treat (and fight for!) our clients like they're members of our own families.
+People come to us during the hardest moments of their lives.
+We rise to meet them, using our reputation, knowledge, and resources to find answers and pursue accountability.
+We listen, we stay in your corner, and we fight for every client like family.

-Talk to a Houston spinal cord injury attorney at Arnold & Itkin.
+Talk to a Houston spinal cord injury attorney today.
 We help clients in Houston, Dallas, Baton Rouge, and nationwide.
 Call (888) 493-1629!

 Abogados de lesiones personales en Houston